Food made from plants—certified.

 It’s simple: Food made from plants.
 No animal-derived ingredients.

-Products with any amount of animal-derived ingredients are not eligible for Certified Plant Based.
+*Products with any amount of animal-derived ingredients are not eligible for Certified Plant Based.
+Plant-based foods include foods from whole grains, nuts, seeds, and/or legumes (peas, beans, and other pulses), vegetables, fruits, fungi, and algae.
 Products classified as “single-ingredient raw foods,” such as fruits and vegetables, are also not eligible at this time.

 To provide a higher level of objectivity and integrity, Certified Plant Based products are all independently verified by NSF International and must pass its review before the label can be used.
 You can read more about the verification process on NSF’s website here, and get the full, updated certification protocol here.